Quickstart

 hosting integrations (and updates the AppHost’s .csproj).

-mkdir MyAppHost && cd MyAppHostaspire initaspire add IEvangelist.Aspire.Hosting.Netlifyaspire add Aspire.Hosting.JavaScriptaspire init drops apphost.ts, aspire.config.json, package.json,
+mkdir MyAppHost && cd MyAppHostaspire initaspire add IEvangelist.Aspire.Hosting.Netlifyaspire add Aspire.Hosting.JavaScriptaspire init drops apphost.mts, aspire.config.json, package.json,

-bindings (the CLI will prompt you to choose TypeScript). aspire add
+TypeScript surface bindings (the CLI will prompt you to choose TypeScript).

 2. Wire up your frontend